Elon Musk's Tesla buyout would reengineer take-private deals

 (Reuters) - Billionaire investor Elon Musk has always done things his own way, from designing space rockets to manufacturing electric cars.
-Now the Tesla Inc (TSLA.O) CEO is looking to reengineer how a company can be taken private.
+Now the Tesla Inc CEO is looking to reengineer how a company can be taken private.

 Musk announced on Twitter on Tuesday that he was considering taking Tesla private for $420 per share, or $72 billion, in what would be the biggest deal of this kind.
 He said the funding for the deal was secured, but did not provide details.